senchalabs/philogl/docs/core.md

 Script: Core {#Core}
 ===========================

-Provides the global `Octant` function to create WebGL applications, the static `Octant.hasWebGL()` method to detect if the browser is WebGL capable and the static `Octant.unpack()` method for unpacking modules into the global namespace.
+Provides the global `PhiloGL` function to create WebGL applications, the static `PhiloGL.hasWebGL()` method to detect if the browser is WebGL capable and the static `PhiloGL.unpack()` method for unpacking modules into the global namespace.

-Octant Static Method: hasWebGL {#Octant:hasWebGL}
+PhiloGL Static Method: hasWebGL {#PhiloGL:hasWebGL}
 ------------------------------------------------------

 Returns true or false whether the browser supports WebGL or not.

 ### Syntax:

-	Octant.hasWebGL();
+	PhiloGL.hasWebGL();

-Octant Static Method: unpack {#Octant:unpack}
+PhiloGL Static Method: unpack {#PhiloGL:unpack}
 -------------------------------------------------

 Unpacks [Vec3](math.html), [Mat4](math.html), [Quat](math.html), [Camera](camera.html), [Program](program.html), [WebGL](webgl.html), [O3D](o3d.html),
 [Scene](scene.html), [Shaders](shaders.html), [IO](io.html), [Events](event.html), [WorkerGroup](workers.html), [Fx](fx.html)
-modules and classes so they can be accessed by the global scope and not through Octant.*moduleName*.
+modules and classes so they can be accessed by the global scope and not through PhiloGL.*moduleName*.

 ### Syntax:

-	Octant.unpack();
+	PhiloGL.unpack();

-Octant Method: constructor {#Octant:constructor}
+PhiloGL Method: constructor {#PhiloGL:constructor}
 ----------------------------------------------------

-Creates a [Octant application](webgl.html#WebGL:Application).
-The Octant application provides a [WebGL](webgl.html) context, a [Program](program.html), a [Camera](camera.html), a [Scene](scene.html), and also options for handling [Events](event.html), loading textures via [IO](io.html) and more.
+Creates a [PhiloGL application](webgl.html#WebGL:Application).
+The PhiloGL application provides a [WebGL](webgl.html) context, a [Program](program.html), a [Camera](camera.html), a [Scene](scene.html), and also options for handling [Events](event.html), loading textures via [IO](io.html) and more.
 For more information about the application you may take a look at the [App](webgl.html#WebGL:Application) class.
 This